PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 - Any users can edited
 - Only active instruction can be editable.
 - When user edits the details of current wire instruction, system will update the wire instructions of all the activity where this instuction is pulled but it will not update the activity task.

+### UX Rule
+- When Wire Instruction has some data and user check the checkbox of `International Wire Intructions` and again uncheck the checkbox, then old data will not be removed.
+It will remain as it is.

 ## Add New Instruction (Amend wire Instruction)